-Plate 23 Luminosity function of LAEs for the range z = 3-6.6 (see Figure 10.11 and associated discussion for more information).
-The light solid circles show the measured luminosity function at z = 6.6, while the darker solid circles show the same for z = 5.7.
-The solid lines show Schechter function fits to these as well as the best fit at z = 3.1 (light blue curve).
-The LAE density drops substantially from z = 5.7 to z = 6.6, much faster than that of LBGs, but is nearly constant at lower redshifts.
-Finally, the open symbols show the number densities measured in the five subfields of the z = 6.6 survey, illustrating the substantial variance between fields.
+Plate 23 Luminosity function of LAEs for the range z=3-6.6 (see Figure 10.11 and associated discussion for more information).
+The light solid circles show the measured luminosity function at z=6.6, while the darker solid circles show the same for z=5.7.
+The solid limbs show Schechter function fits to these as well as the best fit at z=3.1 (lightest curve).
+The LAE density drops substantially from z=5.7 to z=6.6, much faster than that of LBGs, but is nearly constant at lower redshifts.
+Finally, the open symbols show the number densities measured in the five subfields of the z=6.6 survey, illustrating the substantial variance between fields.
 Ouchi, M., et al., Astrophys.
 J. 723, 869 (2010).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.

 Plate 24 Halo of scattered Lyman- α line photons from a galaxy embedded in the neutral IGM prior to reionization (also called a Loeb-Rybicki halo; see Figure 11.10 and associated discussion for more information).
-The line photons diffuse in frequency owing to the Hubble expansion of the surrounding medium and eventually redshift out of resonance and escape to infinity.
+The line photons diffuse in frequency owing the Hubble expansion of the surrounding medium and eventually redshift out of resonance and escape to infinity.
 A distant observer sees a Lyman- α halo surrounding the source, along with a characteristically asymmetric line profile.
-The observed line should be broadened and redshifted by \sim 1000 km s-1 relative to other lines (such as H α) emitted by the galaxy.
+The observed line should be broadened and redshifted by $\sim 1000 \ {\rm km \ s^{-1}}$ relative to other lines (such as ${\rm H}\alpha$) emitted by the galaxy.